cirosantilli/test-git-web-interface/README.md

         - [double whitespace directory name](%20%20/) and [its README](%20%20/README.md)
         - [a b](a b)

+-   Magic Git directories:

     -   Git directory inside Git directory: [_git](_git).

-    For further mischief, same files were copied on the top-level of the repository.
+        For further mischief, the files in that directory were copied to the top-level of the repository.

 Interesting branches and tags: